NotQuiteApex/Docker-OpenFortressServer/README.md

 - You will still need to forward the ports 27005 and 27015 yourself on your router.

 # Expert Guide - SourceMod, custom content, and more
-If you know Docker pretty well or need some specific changes, you can change the [docker-compose.yml](docker-compose.yml).
+If you know Docker pretty well or need some specific changes to the setup, you can change the [docker-compose.yml](docker-compose.yml).
 For example, if you'd like to run the server with SourceMod for plugins and better server management, edit the compose file to change the image tag from "latest" to "latest-sm".

 To add/edit files to/on your server, certain directories for the server are exposed as Docker volumes, accessible at the `/var/lib/docker/volumes/` directory.
-There are volumes for the custom folder, config folder, and SourceMod plugins folder.
+There are volumes for the custom folder, cfg folder, and SourceMod folder, and you can use these to create more personalized servers for Open Fortress.

+The Open Fortress Docker Image bases the image off itself to simply update the files of the game.
+This is done with the Dockerfile.ofcache in the dockerfiles folder, however if you need to build the image from scratch the Dockerfile.of will be what you need to use.

 # License
 This project's code is licensed under the MIT license, copyright Logan "NotQuiteApex" Hickok-Dickson.
 See [LICENSE.md](LICENSE.md) for more details.